isomerpages/mindef-ndp2022/_ndp-at-heartlands/Carnival @ South West.md

 Parking will be available at nearby HDB Carpark GM6A, Q85, Q80 or at Star Vista

 **By Private Transport**<br>
-Visitors may opt to drop-off at Star Vista Taxi Stand F60 or at Taxi Stand F46 located near the MRT
+Visitors may opt to drop-off at The Star Vista or at the pick-up/drop off point located outside Buona Vista CCL/EWL Interchange Station along North Buona Vista Rd.

 **By Shuttle Bus**<br>
 Contact Community Clubs in South West CDD for details